balcortex/100_days_code_web_development/README.md

 ## Day 093 - 2023/12/11

 Today I added two buttons that allow the user to move up/down any item in the list.

+## Day 094 - 2023/12/12

+Today, I added the functionality for editing the items on the list.
+I used an input text box and two event listeners: keypress and blur.
+The last one is executed when the element loses focus.